Puning: Before its founding

 The habitation of humans in the territory of Puning dates back to the New Stone Age, evident in archaeological findings, such as the Hutou Pu Old Kilns Site (虎头埔古窑址) in Mianyuan Village, Guangtai Town, discovered in 1982.
 The tomb of a Sinicised Baiyue person, discovered in Songbaiwei Village, Lihu Town, illustrates that by the end of the Eastern Han period, Central Plains (Zhongyuan) culture had been introduced into Puning.

 During the Pre-Qin era, the succeeding political regimes on Zhongyuan did not have any de facto administration of Puning and its surrounding regions.
 It was incorporated into Zhongyuan territories during the Qin and Han dynasties, but there had never been any clear administrative borders in the regions.

 Ming and Qing

 In 1558, Zhang Lian started a rebellion in Raoping and Dabu of eastern Chaozhou (Teochew) Prefecture and subsequently declared himself Emperor of the Feilong Empire.
 It was suppressed by the Ming Government in 1562.

+During the Jiajing reign of the Ming dynasty, as population increased and land was further developed, the three du (都, du is a sub‑county unit) of Yangwu (洋烏), Zhenshui (𣴛水), and Huangken (黃坑) in the western part of Chaoyang County, Chaozhou Prefecture, gradually became prosperous.
+Yet these three du lay more than 170 miles from the county seat, making “distant administration difficult, and the region was repeatedly harassed by mountain bandits.”
+The Censor Chen Lianfang (陳聯芳) and the Governor-General Zhang Nie (張臬) submitted memorials stating that “it would be appropriate to carve out the three du and establish a county seat to facilitate governance, and name it Puning."
+In the dingwei day of the first month of the forty‑second year of Jiajing (20 February 1563), the Ming court approved the separation of Yangwu, Zhenshui, and Huangken from western Chaoyang and established Puning County, taking the name from the idea of “universal peace and tranquility” (普遍寧謐).

+In the forty‑fourth year of Jiajing (嘉靖四十四年, 1565 AD), Zhao Yue (趙鉞), the first magistrate (知縣) of Puning, assumed office.
+The initial county yamen was set at Guiyu Village in Zhenshui du, where walls were joined to form a temporary fortified town.
+Six gates, including Jinxian Gate (進賢門) and Water Gate (水門), were opened, and the place became known as "Guiyu City" (貴嶼城).
+However, after the county's establishment, corvée labor and various levies increased sharply, and the court provided no further financial support for the new county administration.
+As a result, construction of a proper county city could not proceed.
+In the sixth year of Longqing (隆慶六年, 1572 AD), the Guangdong Censor (巡按) Yang Yigui (楊一桂) memorialized the throne, requesting that “forty to fifty thousand taels from the imperial treasury” (捐內帑四五萬金) be allocated to resolve the financial difficulties of newly established counties such as Puning.
+The reply, however, stated that “city construction shall not use treasury funds” (修城不用帑金).
+During the Longqing era, some proposed relocating the Puning county seat to Qianqiu Town (千秋鎮), the former site of Haining (海寧故城), but the plan failed.